AzDocs/AzDocs/Wiki/Azure.md

 ![Commit changes](../wiki_images/commit_changes_1.png)

 3. Under the `Source Control` tab you will see two repositories.
-Commit the generic repo content (in our case the `Azure.md` file.).
+Commit & Push the generic repo content (in our case the `Azure.md` file.).
 This is the bottom one in the following screenshot.

 ![Commit changes](../wiki_images/commit_changes_2.png)

+4. In the top repo you will see that the submodule file was changed (in the screenshot the file is called `Azure.PlatformProvisioning`).
+If you click on this change, you will see the following:

 <TODO: updating the companyspecific repo with the reference to the new version of the upstream repo>